 Ouidad’s Rake & Shake Method

-The Rake & Shake was developed as a technique to define curls, encourage clumping without sacrificing too much in the way of volume.
+The Rake & Shake was developed as a technique to define curls and encourage clumping without sacrificing too much in the way of volume.
 The method guarantees even distribution of product and minimal frizz–and promises perfect curls every time.

 How to Rake & Shake